nogalpaulina/hrs-portlets/README.md

-+ When set, allows "Payroll Information" to include a hyperlink to the corresponding "Time and Absence" to ease employee navigating to check on leave balances, since leave balances will no longer be available in earnings statements starting in 2019.
++ When set, allows "Payroll Information" to include a hyperlink to the corresponding "Time and Absence" to ease employee navigating to check on leave balances, since leave balances are no longer available in earnings statements since 2019.
 When not set, the supporting text that explains that leave balances are only available in Time and Absence and no longer on earnings statements themselves does not include a convenient hyperlink.

 ### Specific to Personal Information